SEI-TeamMcFinn/bucketlist-app/README.md

 4. Choose weather your Bucket List items to be private or public via a drop down menu during the creation process
 5. View your Bucket List items and see which ones you have left to complete, or have already completed
 6. Option to view others’ public Bucket List items
+7. To view public Bucket Lists, click the Bucket image in the top left corner of your screen

 ## Technologies Used